getclacking/1971-wasd/README.md

 # 1971

-A WASD svg keyboard layout, in the spirit of 1976.
+A WASD svg keyboard layout, in the spirit of 1976, by a guy from 1971.

 ![](preview.png)